ImNotStealth/DeezerRP/README.md

 * Once you logged in you will be redirected to your "Redirect URL" and it will now have a code in the URL, copy it and paste it in your plugin's settings

 ![Login Code URL](ReadMeAssets/login_code_url.png)
-* Next, do the same thing for your access token (click and link and copy the token and paste it in your plugin's settings)
+* Next, do the same thing for your access token (click the link and copy the token and paste it in your plugin's settings)

 ![Access Token](ReadMeAssets/access_token.png)
 * Finally your User ID, go to *https://deezer.com/* and click on your profile.
 You will see in the URL 10 digits, copy those and paste them in your settings and you're done!